 As I mentioned, you may decide after self-reflection that you don’t actually want to be a doula.
 Often when we have excuses around something it’s because we don’t really want to do that something.
 Not deep down.
 There’s no shame in that.
 Or, we think we want to do it but we are scared or don’t understand how to work past these obstacles.
 No one can say but you; either there’s deeper work to be done, or maybe it’s time to let go of the dream and pursue what it is you really want.

 We are experienced in supporting women that DO really want to do this; and who are willing to be honest with themselves about the potential excuses they are making in getting started.
-Download the FREE Powerful Doula Handbook here, and go to here to find out more about our Birth Warrior Project.
+Download the FREE Powerful Doula Handbook here, and go to here to find out more about our unparalleled Doula Academy.